JessvonEuw/JessvonEuw/README.md

 ## ⚡ Fun Fact

 I love to bake (especially cookies).
-I played the sport of Quidditch (yes, from Harry Potter), I love to run and I am currently learning Brazillian Jiu Jitsu!
+I played the sport of Quidditch (yes, from Harry Potter), love to run, and am currently learning Brazillian Jiu Jitsu!

 <!--
 **JessvonEuw/JessvonEuw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.